 So, the best way to get discovered by new consumers is to show up consistently in the SERP by using great SEO tactics.
 The startups and side hustles that turn into multi-million dollar companies don't do it by sheer luck alone.
 They learn SEO so their ecommerce store can rank on the first page of Google and get in front of a potential customer looking for their product.

-While the world of SEO and ecommerce is always changing, there are a few steadfast rules that will always generate concrete results.
-And, luckily, even just a little SEO knowledge can go a long way towards improving your bottom line.
+While the world of SEO and ecommerce is always changing, a few steadfast rules will always generate concrete results.
+Luckily, even just a little SEO knowledge can go a long way towards improving your bottom line.
 If you're looking to improve your rankings and page views, read on for our Guide to SEO.

 1. Optimize your Store for Search Engines